AXErunners/axerunners.github.io/manual.md

 # Maintenance instructions for AXErunners website

-The website runs on [Jekyll](https://github.com/jekyll/jekyll) and currently hosted on GitHub Pages.
-Use the protocol below for maintenance and contribution tasks.
+This website runs on [Jekyll](https://github.com/jekyll/jekyll) and hosted on GitHub Pages.
+Use the protocol below for maintenance tasks and contribution.

 > Check [official documentation](https://jekyllrb.com/docs/installation/) for Ubuntu installation